tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 32 March 3, 2021
+**Today's Progress**: Completed FCC's Certificate's 4th Project

+**Thoughts**: Decided to work on the next challenge, which is to make a Technical Documentation Page.
+Was for the most page very easy.
+Had the most trouble with setting the anchor's for when the page is under 900px, when the media query kicks in, as I wanted the navbar to stay in a fix position.
+So I tried a bunch of techniques suggested in stackoverflow, and finding a new feature I hadn't heard of before 'scroll-padding-top:' which I set to the height of the navbar.
+And pretty much fixed the issue I was stuck on for over an hour.

+**Link(s) to Work**: [FCC Technical Documentation Page](https://codepen.io/tory24/full/xxRzbPR)

+**Time**: 6 hours~

 ### Day 31 March 2, 2021
 **Today's Progress**: Applied for an Atlassian Internship, and worked a bit on the FCC Chalenge.